The directed landscape: Preliminaries

-The shifted line ensemble $\scrR(y)= \scrA(y) + y^2$ is stationary in time.
+The shifted line ensemble $\scrA(y) + y^2$ is stationary in time.
 We will refer to this object as the \textbf{stationary Airy line ensemble}.
+However, for our purposes, the parabolic Airy line ensemble is the object of interest.

-The top line of the Airy line ensemble is known as the \textbf{Airy process} (also called the Airy$_2$ process).
+The function $\mathcal A_1(y)+y^2$ is known as the \textbf{Airy process} (sometimes Airy$_2$).
 We now collect a few key facts about the Airy line ensemble and the Airy process.
 For this proposition and throughout the paper, we say that a Brownian motion (or bridge, or melon) has \textbf{variance $v$} if its quadratic variation in an interval $[s,t]$ is proportional to $v(t-s)$.